-1. Chest pains
+I. Chest Pains

 Every patient suffers from some discomfort from the chest.
-Pains may arise from the breastbone which may move very slightly despite being firmly secured at the time of operation, resulting in a clicking sensation.
-Healing of this bone can take 2 to 3 months.
+Pains may arise from the breastbone, which may move very slightly despite being firmly secured at the time of operation.
+This is indicated by a sensation of clicking.
+Healing of this bone is not complete for 2-3 months.

-2. Care of wounds
+2. Care Of Wounds